Recently, I outlined the 4 types of entrepreneurs I have encountered in three decades of helping businesses and brands grow.

 - Innovator/Revolutionary (attains growth through innovation)

-The conservative entrepreneur operates on the principle “resources are limited” and we thus, we have “be cautious.”
-This is slightly focused to the future, but conservatively so, since ”you never know.”
+The conservative entrepreneur operates on the principle “resources are limited,” and thus, we have “be cautious.”
+This is slightly focused on the future, but conservatively so, since ”you never know.”

-The innovator not only seeks out opportunities that can be seized but looks for opportunities that, with a bit of refinement, can be the best of all worlds.
+The innovator not only seeks out opportunities that can be seized but look for opportunities that, with some refinement, can be the best of all worlds.
 This is the rebel, the artist, the non-conformist embracing all that’s possible in the future (even at the sacrifice of the present).